Leaflet: What you will need to pay

 Your assets

-If you have more than £23,250 in capital and assets (including any property that you do not live in or land that you own) you will not be able to get financial help from us and will have to pay the full cost of your support.
+If you have more than £23,250 in capital and assets (including any property that you do not live in or land that you own) you cannot get financial help from us.
+You will have to pay the full cost of your support.

 If your capital and assets fall below £23,250 you can ask us to review the amount you pay.
 Our online capital depletion checker will give you an idea of when you may need to ask us for financial help.

-If you have less than £23,250 in capital and assets, we will work out how much you need to pay towards your support by looking at your capital and assets, income and outgoings.
+If you have less than £23,250 in capital and assets, we will work out how much you need to pay towards your support.
+We will do this by looking at your capital and assets, income and outgoings.

 Financial assessment process

 The type of financial assessment you will have depends on the care you are going to receive.
-In some cases, we can complete your financial assessment without contacting you.
+In some cases, we can complete your financial assessment without contacting you to request supporting information.

 We may contact you by phone to discuss the best way for you, which could include visiting you to help you complete the financial assessment.